Sending money to family and friends overseas? Use a safe, secure and affordable international money transfer.

 - Indicate the details of your transaction.
 You’ll need to enter how much money you’re sending and in which currency it will be received.

 - Review the details of your transaction.
-For most providers, you’ll see a summary of your transfer showing the amount you’re sending, the exchange rate and fee you’ll pay and the total amount your beneficiary will receive.
+For most providers, you’ll see a summary of your transfer showing the amount you’re sending, the exchange rate, any fee you’ll pay and the total amount your beneficiary will receive.

 - Pay for your transfer.
-Payment methods vary by company but could include credit or debit card, bank account or cash.
+Payment methods vary by company but could include credit or debit card, bank account, cash or mobile wallet.

 - Track your transaction.
 You should receive confirmation that includes a tracking number or receipt for monitoring the progress of your transfer online or with a company branch.